Opinion | Are we ready for another covid wave? Not if Congress keeps stalling.

 Instead, Congress has been twisted into delay and inaction by Republican demands for audits and pay-fors.
 Normally we are among those who champion accountability and responsibility for the public purse.
 But in this instance, the need is overwhelmingly clear, the window of opportunity narrow and the stakes high.
 It makes sense to invest today in anticipation of another surge — an expenditure that will save lives and protect hard-won gains in getting the country back to normal.

 President Biden was correct in his appeal Wednesday: “Congress, we need to secure additional supply now.
 Now.
 We can’t wait until we find ourselves in the midst of another surge to act.
 It’ll be too late.”
 Mr. Biden originally asked for $22.5 billion; a proposal for $15.6 billion was dropped from the omnibus spending bill.
-Now the Senate is negotiating over a slimmed-down, $10 billion version that would omit money for global vaccination campaigns.
+Late Thursday the Senate was negotiating a compromise over a slimmed-down, $10 billion version, possibly omitting money for global vaccination campaigns.
 This is not ideal, but even worse would be no action at all.

 Will there be another surge?
 After five waves, another does not seem out of the question.
 The real unknown is whether the roulette wheel of evolution will produce another variant of concern, like delta and omicron.
 The worst that can happen is not too much preparation, but too little.